 Following Kronecker’s premise, we assume knowledge of the integers along with the operations addition (plus), subtraction (minus), and multiplication (times).
 We give examples of the work of humans that is called mathematics that is build on the integers and present practical applications of this work.
-The material covered includes applications that are relevant for the digital age as well as pure mathematics that are linked to other liberal arts disciplines.
+The material covered includes applications of mathematics that are relevant for the digital age and to other liberal arts disciplines.
 The course culminates with the topic of public key cryptography.
 The presentation is rigorous but basic enough for its intended audience to follow.

 Take MAT 112 if:

 - You are looking for a course that only requires minimal prior knowledge, that is, addition, subtraction, and multiplication of integers.

 - You are not comfortable with algebra.